Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Results

-Since the baseline model is applied to stock midprice changes at high frequency, typically called the \textit{activity} of a stock which is taken as a proxy of high-frequency volatility \cite{filimonov2012quantifying,hardiman2013critical}, the interpretation of these time-varying parameters relates to volatility clustering in the case of $\beta_{diag}$, to volatility spillovers for $\beta_{off}$, to higher or lower market-wise volatility for $h_0$ and the relevance of exogenous effects is given by $\beta_h$.
+Since the model is applied to price activity, which can be thought of as a proxy of high-frequency volatility \cite{filimonov2012quantifying,hardiman2013critical}, the financial interpretation of these time-varying parameters relates to volatility clustering in the case of $\beta_{diag}$, to volatility spillovers for $\beta_{off}$, to higher or lower market-wise volatility for $h_0$ and the relevance of exogenous effects is given by $\beta_h$.
+Thus the $\langle g_\cdot \rangle(t)$ quantities can be intuitively related to what the explained sum of squares means for linear regression models, in the sense that the more a $\langle g_\cdot \rangle (t)$ is far from $0$ relative to others the more the data are affected at time $t$ by that subset of parameters and the corresponding variable.
+We choose to show these quantities as a simple way of assessing the relevance of the components, a problem that is not easily solved in this kind of models.

-In Figure \ref{fig:reg_day_dye} we show results for these quantities on a regular trading day, November 12, 2019.
-We see that the $J$-related parameters, $\beta_{diag}$ and $\beta_{off}$, as well as the corresponding $g$ components, show a U-shaped pattern throughout the trading day, having higher values at the opening and closing, while the $h$-related parameter $\beta_h$ only shows an increase towards the end of the day.
-The $h_0$ parameter, which captures the average exogenous price activity across all stocks, shows itself a U-shaped pattern which is more pronounced at closing, consistent with the intraday pattern typical of traded volume.

-Figure \ref{fig:fc_dye} shows the same quantities during the Flash Crash of May 6, 2010.
-Here the situation appears to be radically different from the one of Figure \ref{fig:reg_day_dye}: the parameters show a very significant variation around the crash, with an abnormal increase in quantities related to $\beta_h$ in the 45 minutes preceding the crash followed by a similar increase of the endogeneity parameters $\beta_{diag}$ and $\beta_{off}$ during the event, which then stay relevant until market close.
-The intraday pattern is overshadowed by the effect of the crash, but the picture at the beginning of the day is similar to normal trading days.
-These measurements are consistent with the reconstruction of how events unfolded, with an abnormal exogenous increase in activity starting the crash, which is then amplified by endogenous mechanisms of volatility spillovers.
-Of note, the endogeneity parameters persist at relatively high values in the aftermath of the crash, indicating that the turmoil induced by the Flash Crash reverberated for the remainder of the trading hours, even after the prices had recovered at pre-crash levels.
+The top panel of Figure \ref{fig:fc_dye} shows the components of the fields during the Flash Crash of May 6, 2010.
+Here the parameters show a very significant variation around the crash, with a large increase of $\langle g_h\rangle$ in the 45 minutes preceding the crash together with a similar increase of the endogeneity field $\langle g_{diag}\rangle$ and $\langle g_{off}\rangle$ during the event, which then stay large until market close.
+This indicates that the turmoil induced by the Flash Crash reverberated for the remainder of the trading hours, even after the prices had recovered at pre-crash levels.
+The intraday pattern is overshadowed by the effect of the crash, but the picture at the beginning of the day is similar to normal trading days (see SI).
+These results indicate an exogenous increase in activity before the crash, which is accompanied by the endogenous mechanism of volatility spillovers between stocks, as evidenced by large value of $\langle g_{off}\rangle$ during and after the Flash Crash.
+In conclusion our analysis indicates that both exogenous and endogenous drivers were important for the onset of Flash Crash.